 When first starting a keto, low-carb diet it can be hard to know which foods are low-carb and which foods you should stay away from.
-So to get you started, here is a simple guide to show you how many carbs are in common foods along with a free printable keto foods list.
+So to get you started, here is a simple guide to show you how many carbs are in common foods along with a free printable keto diet food list.

 If you're just getting started on keto, be sure to read my guide, How To Start A Keto Diet, and check out my Macro Calculator.
 Or if you would like to see all of my posts regarding the keto diet, see my Keto Info page!